Knot concordance in homology cobordisms: The knot Floer complex for the core of surgery on a cable of the trefoil

-As the elements in \eqref{eqn:imd} are linearly independent, they can be completed to a basis for $\Im \d$, and we may continue this procedure to compute the induced differential on a reduced model for $\CFKi(M, \J)$.
-The differential on this reduced model for $\CFKi(M, \J)$ is summarized in the rightmost column in Table \ref{tab:CFKinftycore} and graphically in Figure \ref{fig:CFKinftycore}, as required.
+As the elements in \eqref{eqn:imd} are linearly independent, they can be completed to a basis for $\Im \d$, and we may continue this procedure to compute the induced differential on a reduced model for $\CFKi(Z, \T)$.

+The calculations in the remaining Alexander gradings follow similarly and are summarized in Table \ref{tab:CFKinftycore}.
+We need to verify that the remaining terms in parentheses in the $\d^\infty$ column of Table \ref{tab:CFKinftycore} are indeed trivial in the reduced model and to express the terms in the square brackets in terms of generators of homology.
+Note that

+are all in the image of $\d$.
+As above, we choose preimages (under $\d$) for each of the elements in \eqref{eq:S'}, and compute their images under $\d^\infty$: